psygreg/linuxtoys/README.md

 *   Fedora-based **Atomic Distributions** (Atomic Fedora, Universal Blue images like Bazzite, Bluefin, Aurora)
 *   **Solus**

 Only x86 computers are supported, as other architectures lack support from most packages that are components of LinuxToys, even though the app itself may run on ARM devices.
+Support for non-systemd init systems is limited, and some features of the app cannot be offered for them.

 ## Usage without installation for stable versions